 Here are a few other factors Google Analytics can help with:

-- Comprehend how your visitors, especially mobile users, discovered your website via a keyword search, a direct link, or a referral from another site.
+- Comprehend how your visitors, especially mobile users assessing your product page site’s load time, discovered your website via a keyword search, a direct link, or a referral from another site.

 - Determining the time users spend on your website.

-- Check where your visitors are from- this helps find which country or state is predominantly interested in your product.
+- Check where your visitors are from.
+This helps you find which country or state is predominantly interested in your product.

 - Whether viewers use a mobile or a computer device and the browser to search keywords online.